YountenTshering/AT70.18_HomeWork/MidExam_2021_Fix/README.md

 - Admin logic to add and edit user/employee.
 - Update or date(DOB) logic in admin edit tried with local date converter.
 - For calculating salary- only dependencies and helper created to start with.

-Method applied to do the exam:
-1. Start with model
-2. dao or repo
-3. services
-4. localconverter
-5. controller and view
-I tried my level best to perform in this manner but its hard to slove issues or debug.
-Will learn  through experience.

 -------------------------------Thank You-------------------------------------